-While enjoying a family camping trip at Martha Creek, Klaus and I had an opportunity to ride Boulder Mountain.
-It’s one of Revelstoke's best riding areas for a variety of punchy climbing, downhill trails, and shuttle opportunities.
-Whether you're after a solid half-day or a full day of laps, there's enough here to keep everyone happy — including the young intermediate riders in your crew.
+While enjoying a week-long family camping trip at Martha Creek, Klaus and I had the opportunity to check out some of the riding areas around Revelstoke.
+Both Boulder Mountain and Mount MacPherson offer a great variety of trails — punchy climbs, cross-country, and downhill — with shuttle options if that's your thing.
+Whether you're after a solid half-day or a full day of laps, there's enough here to keep everyone happy, including the young riders in your crew.

 Getting There

-If you plan to park and pedal, Boulder Mountain parking is in the lower parking lot at the trailhead for Sisyphus, just passed the bridge on your left.
-It has a covered area that's perfect for a lunch break and it also has an outhouse.
-The parking lot is quite small.
-If it’s full, you’ll have to turn around and park at the Frisby Ridge parking and bike the short distance to the trail head.
+For park-and-pedal, the lower parking lot at the Sisyphus trailhead is your spot — just past the bridge on your left.
+There's a covered area great for a lunch break and an outhouse on site.
+Fair warning: the lot is small.
+If it's full, head back to the Frisby Ridge parking area and ride the short distance to the trailhead.

-If you are planning some shuttle laps, Boulder Mountain is accessed via an active logging road.
-If you plan to shuttle, a radio is mandatory — trucks move regularly up and down and they'll appreciate the heads up from other vehicles.
-Speaking from experience, it’s no fun coming around a corner to find one of those trucks barrelling down the hill.
-So avoid the surprise and carry a radio.
+If you're shuttling, note that Boulder Mountain is accessed via an active logging road, and a radio is mandatory.
+Trucks move up and down regularly and they'll appreciate the heads up.
+Speaking from experience, coming around a corner to find one barrelling downhill is not the vibe.
+Carry the radio.

 Trails Worth Knowing